Getting a divorce

 Think about what you want to ask your solicitor before you meet them and prepare a list in advance.
 Ask as many questions as you like.

 When you meet with your solicitor you should take your marriage certificate, and passport or driving licence for ID.
+You should also take a bank statement or utility bill that’s less than 3 months old and shows your address.

 You should ask your solicitor: